 There are a couple of guesthouses in Roshka, but we decide to make camp above the village in a meadow near a tall stand of sorrel which gives some protection from grazing cattle.
 From here, the hills towards Chechnya look like pillows of soft green velvet and we can see the tiny honey-coloured houses in the village of Gudani on the opposite side of the valley.
 We amble down to the village to source some water and find this at a fountain that has been erected in the memory of a young man whose face graces the exterior plaque with ornate Georgian inscription.
 The natural spring water pouring forth from its metal spout is glacier-cold and refreshing.
 As dusk creeps over the sky from the eastern horizon, the cattle are driven from the high pastures down towards the village by men and boys on horseback who return our waves with cheery smiles.

 After several kilometres of monotonous walking during which time only one old saloon car which has lost most of its paint and a man on horseback pass us, the road begins to descend steeply through forest in a series of zig-zags.
 Just before we hit the Shatili road, I almost step on a Caucasian viper which is curled up alongside the track.
-It’s apparently rather rare, so I feel privileged to have seen it even if it does make my skin crawl!
+It’s apparently rather rare, so I'm privileged to see it even if it does make my skin crawl!

 The Shatili road is unpaved and not much busier than the road down from Roshka probably due to the fact that recent flash floods have rendered it impassable near Shatili.
 This is something of a blessing as its surface is like talcum powder.
 The road follows the bank of the roaring Aragvi River which has carved a deep gorge.
 The midday sun is burning as we pound along the dusty track sending tiny lizards scattering in all directions, and we are relieved when the sun slips down behind the nearby mountain ridge plunging some of the gorge into shadow.
 After several kilometres a jeep honks its horn and pulls up.
-A jovial Georgian man asks us where we’re going and it happens that he owns the grocery store and is related to the family with whom we are staying in Korsha.
+A jovial Georgian man asks us where we’re going and it happens he is related to the family with whom we are staying in Korsha where he owns the grocery store.
 That’s the way of things in these mountain villages, where everyone seems to be related to everyone else!
 He kindly offers us a lift which we readily accept and in no time we are walking up the driveway of the Korsha Guesthouse, an attractive two-storied wooden building surrounded by lush gardens and beehives.

 After a sound night’s sleep, we are up early to catch the morning bus to Tbilisi which costs the grand total of six lari each.
 The route from Korsha to the main highway to Tbilisi is not tarmacked, and as our old and very battered bus painted with the Georgian flag bumps along and swings round corners, it contributes to the clouds of white dust that settle on everything in sight.
 Inside, we are the only Europeans crammed in like sardines among old men, black clad women with headscarves and several enormous digger tyres.
-There are no seat belts and the fact that the road is bumpy, the driver something of a maniac, and the rear suspension is shot, makes Martin feel decidedly queasy, and he is relieved when we hit the main highway to Tbilisi where we retire to the sulphur baths to revitalise our aching muscles.
+There are no seat belts and the fact that the road is bumpy, the driver something of a maniac, and the rear suspension is shot, makes Martin feel decidedly queasy.
+He is hugely relieved when we hit the main highway to Tbilisi where we make a beeline for the sulphur baths to revitalise our aching muscles!

 Soaking in a private bath with ice cold beers, we reflect on an absolutely first class trekking and wild camping experience where we were totally free to commune with nature in wide open spaces unfettered by barbed wire fences, along rugged trails where we seldom encountered another soul during this, the peak season for trekking.